ModiniAnitha/RISC_V/README.md

 <img width="335" height="69" alt="image" src="https://github.com/user-attachments/assets/fa8c7a6b-c7b6-4225-a4ab-4726262c9de3" />
 This project implements a 32-bit RISC-V single-cycle processor using Verilog HDL.
 The processor follows the basic RISC-V instruction execution flow:

-Instruction Fetch (IF)
+1.Instruction Fetch (IF)
-Instruction Decode (ID)
+2.Instruction Decode (ID)
-Execute (EX)
+3.Execute (EX)
-Memory Access (MEM)
+4.Memory Access (MEM)
-Write Back (WB)
+5.Write Back (WB)

 The design is simulated and verified in Xilinx Vivado (XSim) using a .mem file for instruction memory initialization.
 The processor successfully executes arithmetic, logical, memory, branch, and jump instructions.

  Features:

-32-bit RISC-V datapath
+1.32-bit RISC-V datapath

-Single-cycle execution (one instruction completes in one clock cycle)
+2.Single-cycle execution (one instruction completes in one clock cycle)

-Modular architecture for easy understanding and debugging
+3.Modular architecture for easy understanding and debugging

-Supports basic RISC-V instruction categories:
+4.Supports basic RISC-V instruction categories:

 R-Type (ADD, SUB, AND, OR, XOR, shifts, SLT)